-When a student earns fewer than three course credits in a semester, the Office of the Registrar will review the student's academic record and determine the appropriate classification.
+When a student earns fewer than three course credits in a semester, the Registrar's Office will review the student's academic record and determine the appropriate classification.
 Transfer students are assigned a class standing based on number of credits transferred and anticipated time to degree completion.
 Students may petition to have their class standing changed.